 And I did, straight to a private room and a cold shower!

 Not my finest moment I grant you, but I made it through safely.
 One thing is for sure, it gave me a good story to tell.
-One that I never would have had unless I had a spectacularly bad error in judgement, and certainly not one I would have had if I hadn’t have decided to go to India!
+One that I never would have had unless I had a spectacularly bad error in judgement, and certainly not one I would have had if I hadn’t decided to go to India!

-If I had stayed in my comfort zone and never travelled, I would have missed out on some of the most amazing, defining moments of my life.
+If I had stayed in my comfort zone and never travelled, I would have missed out on some of the most amazing, self defining moments of my life.
 Some of the negative experiences included!

 If I hadn’t experienced some of the riskier parts of my round the world adventures, if I hadn’t have been tested, weighed and measured on the journey through my life so far, I would never have been shaped and moulded into the man I am today.

 And that is exactly what all this is about.

 If I never travelled out of fear of something bad happening, if I had listened to all the scaremongering and stayed at home I never would have had some of the best experiences of my life or seen some of the worlds most amazing ancient, modern and natural world wonders.
 I certainly wouldn’t have met the cat that saved my life in Cairo!